• Skip to primary navigation

 What Does Butternut Squash Taste Like?

 Butternut squash has a sweet, nutty, and earthy flavor and some would describe them to be similar to a sweet potato or pumpkin.
-I think they're also very similar in flavor to acorn squash.
+I think they're also very similar in flavor to my honey roasted acorn squash.

 Do I Have To Peel Butternut Squash Before Roasting?